 - Home Price: $322,700 median home price; $1,426 median monthly rent

-- Crime Rate: Safer than 90% of North Carolina cities
+- Crime Rate: Safer than 94% of Charlotte neighborhoods

 Located just ten minutes from Uptown Charlotte, Chantilly is an excellent neighborhood for families who want to enjoy both a quiet lifestyle and still live close to big city amenities.
 Not only does this safe Charlotte neighborhood offer affordable bungalows and cottages and access to nearby Montessori schools, but living in Chantilly also means families can make quick trips into the city to visit kid-friendly attractions like the NASCAR Hall of Fame and Discovery Place Science!

 Things to Do in Chantilly

 Check out Chantilly Park, where you can take a walk, start a game of volleyball, or climb on the playground with your kids.
 Catch a Charlotte Checkers hockey game on the weekend at Bojangles’ Coliseum.
 Keep the kids active and enroll them in classes at Kim School of Tae Kwon Do.
 Head over to the Plaza Midwood branch of the Charlotte Mecklenburg Library to pick up new books, attend children’s story time, or sign your kids up for fun clubs.
 Order Cannoli, Maple Puff, or a slice of Champagne Cake at Villani’s Bakery.
 Get your fruit fix with the Rainbow Bowl or custom açai bowl at Rico’s Açai.
 Dig into a delicious Pimento Burger or the Seoul 2.0 Burger at Bang Bang Burgers.
 Or try dishes like the spicy Texas Chili or Big Dog from Cincinnati at Lupie’s Cafe.

 - Home Price: $771,500 median home price; $1,274 median monthly rent